 To start the review of a Department action, you must file a written petition.
 You may use our petition form, but if you choose your own format, you must state:

-- Your name, address, registration/UBI number, telephone number, fax number, e-mail address, and contact person.
+- Your name, address, Account ID/UBI number, telephone number, fax number, e-mail address, and contact person.

 - If represented, the representative's name, address, telephone number, fax number, and e-mail address.

 - Identifying information from the assessment notice, balance due notice, or other document being reviewed.

 - The amount of tax, interest, or penalties in dispute, and the time period at issue.